ogarcia/docker-polaris/README.md

 ## Shell run

-If you can run a shell instead `run-polaris` command, simply do.
+If you want to run a shell instead `run-polaris` command, simply do.

 ```sh
 docker run -t -i --rm \